 Most people get many times the omega-6s that they need, and that’s not good.
 Excess omega-6 promotes inflammation, obesity, and heart disease risk[*].

-Most of these negative effects, researchers believe, stem from the omega-6:omega-3 ratio.
+Most of these negative side effects, researchers believe, stem from the omega-6:omega-3 ratio.
 When you eat too many omega-6s (vegetable oil) — and not enough omega-3s (wild-caught fish) — your ratio gets too high.

 The optimal O6:O3 ratio is about 1:1.
 The average American ratio is 20:1[*] — that’s 20 times more inflammatory omega-6s than you need.
 Researchers have linked an elevated O6:O3 ratio to the obesity epidemic in the United States[*].